machaao/rasa-sample-nlu-bot/README.md

 ## Running from source ##
 * Download or clone this repository
-* You can run the code as it is, and it will use the provided Sample Bot API token.

 ### Start the RASA Action Service ###
 Start your the action service either in a separate terminal or in the same tab as a background process.<br>